lewinfox/rmsfact/README.md

 # Making changes

 To add a new fact you can edit `rmsfact/data/rmsfact.txt`.
-The text file is read directly when the package is imported, so no build step is needed.

 ```bash
 echo "A new fact" >> rmsfact/data/rmsfact.txt